DariaMartinovskaya/Client-Server/Client-Server_Architecture_Theory.md

 SOAP supports ACID compliance.
 SOAP facilitates better ACID compliance than REST APIs.
 This leads to fewer anomalies and promotes database integrity by ensuring all transactions adhere to stipulated principles.
 ACID compliance is quite useful, especially when handling financial or sensitive information.

+#### Conclusions

+A RESTful approach is the better option for applications that require CRUD operations (create, read, update, and delete).
+A good example is a content management system (CMS), which uses standard HTTP methods—POST, GET, PUT, and DELETE—to create and maintain entities.
+Additionally, REST’s ability to cache responses makes it a good fit for high-demand applications where certain requests are made frequently.
+Finally, REST is very popular, and companies that use a RESTful design for public APIs are able to cater to a wider range of developers who have dealt with REST before.

+On the other hand, systems that have strict API security requirements and regulations may benefit from a SOAP-based approach because of its built-in security measures.
+For instance, its support for WS-Security and strongly-typed contracts make SOAP a better fit for systems that send and receive highly sensitive data, such as financial and healthcare information.

 #### WSDL and XSD

 Web Services Description Language (WSDL) is an XML-based language for describing web services.